 Intelli-Zone sells six folding machines and little else in terms of mailing solutions.
 However, this company stands apart from the rest because it offers two industry-specific folding machines.
 The Intelli-Fold DF-304VC and DF-304C are geared toward pharmaceutical folding and instructional documentation.
-Most folding machines cannot complete the tight, small folds required for technical brochures, making Intelli-Zone's offering invaluable to business owners in certain industries.
-Intelli-Zone also sells more standard folding machines, but its offering is narrow compared to other vendors on this list.
+Most folding machines cannot complete the tight, small folds that are required for technical brochures, making Intelli-Zone’s offering invaluable to business owners in certain industries.
+Intelli-Zone also sells more standard folding machines, but its offering is relatively narrow compared to other vendors on this list.

 6. Martin Yale Industries (folding machines)

 Martin Yale Industries offers a broad range of folding machines that are best suited for small businesses, schools, churches and mailrooms.
 The company’s folders range in size from a small, single-sheet-fed, 8.5 x 11-inch (47 x 28 cm) desktop unit to a 12 x 18-inch (30.5 x 46 cm) format with a feed-table capacity of up to 500 sheets.
 Folders are available with a variety of options, including preset positions for standard folds on manual adjustment machines and preset, pre-programmed folds on electronic automatic machines.
 The Martin Yale Folding Machines can process from 2,200 to 20,000 sheets per hour.

 7. Neopost (postage meters, folding machines, software, address printers)